Bersarks/patikaodev01/basic_git_commands.md

+## You can get information about basic Git commands here.
+For more information, you can visit [this](https://blog.testproject.io/2019/06/18/git-commands/) link.
 ### **1. git clone**

 This command is used for downloading the latest version of a remote project and copying it to the selected location on the local machine.
 It looks like this: